-I made this cake for Luke's 15th birthday.
-He wanted a dessert that was a chocolaty surprise.
-He's been on a peanut butter tear lately, so I figured he'd love the combination of peanut butter and chocolate.
+I made this dreamy melt-in-your-mouth milk chocolate peanut butter cup layer cake for Luke’s 15th birthday.
+He wanted a dessert that was a chocolaty surprise and he’s been on a peanut butter tear lately, so I figured he’d love the combination of peanut butter and chocolate.
 I mean really, how can you go wrong with that?!
 This cake is mouth watering, melt in your mouth delicious.

 - 2 cups granulated sugar

 - 1 1/2 teaspoon baking soda

 - 1 1/2 teaspoon baking powder